arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ## Overview

-The Arduino Portenta Machine Control is a versatile industrial unit for driving machinery.
-It offers soft-PLC control, diverse I/O options, and flexible network connectivity.
-The Machine Control library enables efficient management of the features of the Portenta Machine Control board.
-This tutorial aims to highlight the recent changes in the library, focusing on its user-friendly approach and adherence to the Arduino style.
+The Arduino Portenta Machine Control is a versatile industrial control unit for driving machinery.
+It offers soft-PLC control, diverse input/output options, and flexible network connectivity.
+The latest release of the `Arduino_MachineControl` library enables efficient management of the software and hardware features of the Portenta Machine Control.
+This tutorial aims to highlight the recent changes in the library, focusing on its user-friendly approach and adherence to the Arduino ecosystem rules, conventions, and style.

 ## Goals

-- Introduce the library’s key features and capabilities.
+- Introduce the `Arduino_MachineControl` library’s key features and capabilities.
-- Show the library's main differences between its first and latest version.
+- Show the `Arduino_MachineControl` library's main differences between its first and latest version.

 ## Hardware and Software Requirements